 Although vulnerability assessments specific to coastal ecosystems are not available through the NIACS Climate Change Response Framework, natural resource professionals can use regional forest ecosystem vulnerability assessments to understand site vulnerability in forested coastlines.
+In addition, partner resources provide guidance to assessing coastal vulnerability in both freshwater and saltwater systems.

 - Explore potential climate impacts relevant to your region